How the War in Ukraine Affected the Economy: 15 Important Statistics

 (World Economic Forum)

-According to 2021 stats, Russia is in third place when it comes to the production of crude oil, after the United States and Saudi Arabia.
-Due to a number of countries placing sanctions on Russia in response to its invasion of Ukraine, they’re forced to acquire oil elsewhere.
-This growing demand has led to a significant increase in prices.
+Russia is in third place when it comes to the production of crude oil, after the United States and Saudi Arabia.
+Due to a number of countries placing sanctions on Russia in response to its invasion of Ukraine, the price of crude oil skyrocketed.
+By the start of 2025, the price was down to around $75.

 Shipping costs of dry bulk goods have gone up by almost 60% globally.